mattermost/docs/source/developer/webhooks-incoming.rst

 7. Just like regular posts, the text will be limited to 4000 characters at maximum.

-8. Posts with advanced formatting can be created by including an :doc:`attachment array <message-attachments.html>` in the JSON payload.
+8. Posts with advanced formatting can be created by including an :doc:`attachment array <message-attachments>` in the JSON payload.

 Slack Compatibility
 -------------------